jaredcroyle/live-coding-bioinformatics/README.md

 Each notebook is meant to feel like the kinds of problems you might see in an interview, on a whiteboard, or in a workshop: short, focused, and built around **small, composable helper functions** with clear assumptions.

+## Announcement

+I'm publishing a new post every week throughout 2026.
+Check back regularly for the latest updates!

 ## Notebooks

 All notebooks live in the `notebooks/` folder.